adamlglover/Scorpion/README.md

 # What is Scorpion?
 Scorpion is a dynamic bare metal programming language supporting various programming paradigms.
 It provides a set of features that allow for easy text and data processing as well as programming the physical hardware on a specific device.
 It is very simple and easy to use.
+Scorpion is intended to be used for embedded systems and consumer applications that runs on micro-electronics.

 # Features Of Scorpion
 - Very Simple Syntax